focusaurus/tidy-site/content/_index.md

 ## Layout for videos

-Youtube videos are trickier as they embed with the `iframe` tag.
-I [found a solution in this article](https://techstacker.com/how-to-responsive-youtube-videos/) to make them responsive.
-It's hacky since it involves some empty element nonsense, but it works.

-The linked article will explain the HTML and CSS necessary to get this to work.
-Wrapping our section in our <code>&lt;section class="grid"&gt;</code> tag applies the max width.

-One thing that I love from zola is it's [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) feature (borrowed from WordPress), so to embed a video in a markdown file, I just need <code>youtube(id="FEnRpy9Xfes")</code> inside a tera template snippet.
+One thing that I love from zola is it's [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) feature (borrowed from WordPress), so to embed a video in a markdown file, I just need <code>youtube(id="FEnRpy9Xfes" orientation="landscape")</code> inside a tera template snippet.
 So tidy!
 This also comes in completely essential in terms of DRY when you have dozens of these sprinkled across your site's content and you decide you want to tweak the HTML markup for them.
 Life saver.

+We handle youtube iframe tags in an elegant and responsive way with the relatively new CSS `aspect-ratio` property.

+Here's an example video in landscape orientation.

+{{ youtube(id="FEnRpy9Xfes" orientation="landscape") }}

+And here's an example video in portrait orientation.

+{{ youtube(id="heeVSrrWo9c" orientation="portrait") }}

-Code: {{ github(path="tempates/shortcodes/youtube.html") }} and  {{ github(path="sass/_videos.scss") }}
+Code: {{ github(path="tempates/shortcodes/youtube.html") }} and  {{ github(path="sass/_core-videos.css") }}

-{{ youtube(id="FEnRpy9Xfes") }}

 ## Image Float Option